This Evangelical Minister Helped Build the Religious Right. He Now Believes He Made a Terrible Mistake.

 RS: One is simply exercising self-doubt.
 We don’t do that very well in evangelicalism.
 In fact, evangelicalism is built on a platform of asserting one’s rightness—”I’m always right because the Bible is right.”
 We’re the ones who really believe the Bible; others have doubt.
 This is an error that is made within American evangelicalism, that doubt is the antithesis of faith, so when you express doubt, you’re somehow undermining the power of faith.
 And I don’t think we have tools for discriminating between the right kind of doubt and the wrong kind of doubt, or deleterious doubt and beneficial doubt.
 It’s not that [the Bible] affirms everything I want and believe—it doesn’t necessarily affirm me, it challenges me to do better, to be better, to think differently, to look at things differently, to do maybe what doesn’t come naturally to me.

 MJ: Many of us who report on politics think, “How bad do things have to get before something gives?”
 I think you’ve explained in this book that rock bottom is not an inflection point for a lot of people—at that point, many people instead cling to the same behaviors that have long served them, even if it’s the ones that led them down this path.
-Do you think evangelicals see what’s happened with President Trump as a low point, or do you think they’ll continue to support him and further his message?
+Do you think evangelicals see what’s happened with Trump as a low point, or do you think they’ll continue to support him and further his message?

 RS: I certainly know people who are expressing that [this is a low point].
 The problem is, when you have the kind of juggernaut now that’s in motion, the consequences of challenging it or breaking from it are enormous.
 They aren’t just inconvenient—they can be destructive.
-So you get to a certain momentum, where stopping is as dangerous as anything else, and people tend to say, “I think I should better ride this thing to the end, because if I stop now, it will destroy me.”
+So you get to a certain momentum where stopping is as dangerous as anything else, and people tend to say, “I think I better ride this thing to the end, because if I stop now, it will destroy me.”

-MJ: In Costly Grace, you mention the book your brother wrote in 1993 about the marginalization evangelicals felt in popular culture, or, as you write, the “unwitting conspiracy between modern education, the media, left-wing politics, and popular culture … bent on wiping out all vestiges of traditional Christian beliefs, practices, and adherents from the American landscape.”
-That argument seems to anticipate President Trump’s ascendence by 25 years.
+MJ: In Costly Grace, you mention the book your brother wrote in 1993 about the marginalization that evangelicals felt in popular culture or, as you write, the “unwitting conspiracy between modern education, the media, left-wing politics, and popular culture…bent on wiping out all vestiges of traditional Christian beliefs, practices, and adherents from the American landscape.”
+That argument seems to anticipate Trump’s ascendence by 25 years.
 While you spend a fair bit of time lamenting how evangelicals have lost their way, would you also argue that conservatives have co-opted the evangelical perspective for their own political gain?

-RS: Yes, very much so—at first, I think instinctively and not necessarily consciously.
+RS: Yes, very much so—at first I think instinctively, and not necessarily consciously.
 But with time, conservative politicians understood the magic [of that appeal].
-It became more and more intentional, if not scientific—the testing, the messaging, looking for sectors that respond in a certain way, and then that culminates in a master of it, mainly Donald Trump, who gets it completely.
+It became more and more intentional, if not scientific—the testing, the messaging, looking for sectors that respond in a certain way, and then that culminates in a master of it, mainly Trump, who gets it completely.

 And I do think there are very close parallels with Germany 1931, 1932, and Hitler doing the same thing, and Christians in Germany were exhausted.
 Most of the population felt marginalized, especially among the working class, and inferior.
-They needed relief, and here was a personality and a political system that would give them instant relief from all of that exhaustion.
+They needed relief, and here was a personality and a political system that would give them instant relief from all that exhaustion.
 In some ways, never do I want to excuse the behavior that hurts so many people, but at the same time, the players in that are not always nefarious.
 Some of them are just—this is a shortcut to what they think is a good outcome.
 But it’s not.
-I hope I’ve planted some of the seeds of doubt about all of that in the book.
+I hope I’ve planted some of the seeds of doubt about all that in the book.

 MJ: When I was reading this, I was trying to figure out who this book is for.
 I could see this being helpful to someone who is evangelical, but as someone who is not, I got a lot out of it.
-Who’d you have in mind?
+Who did you have in mind?

 RS: I really had three groups of people in mind: One was my evangelicals, my tribe—the people I still very much love.
 In some ways, I see them as unwitting dupes.
 They got played.
 Some of them I see as terribly vulnerable; we all give in to our worst impulses at moments, and I want to give them the benefit of the doubt.
 So I wanted to take them through the process I went through and let them observe it.
 If they identified with any part of it, and it’s helpful to them, that will be wonderful.